civican/legisinfo/43-2/bills/C-19/bill_text.md

 subsection 239(2) is to be read as follows:

-**(2)** In order to have their special ballot counted, an elector whose application for registration and special ballot was accepted by the returning officer in the elector's electoral district shall ensure that the ballot is sent before the close of polling stations on the last day of the polling period and is received by the special voting rules administrator in the National Capital Region no later than 6:00 p.m. on the Tuesday following the last day of the polling period.
+**(2)** In order to have their special ballot counted, an elector whose application for registration and special ballot was accepted by the returning officer in the elector's electoral district shall ensure that the ballot is sent before the close of polling stations on the last day of the polling period and is received **at the office of that returning officer** no later than 6:00 p.m. on the Tuesday following the last day of the polling period.
 The special ballot shall be transmitted by

   sending the sealed outer envelope to the returning officer by mail or any other means; or